 Different words are used to express different meanings.

 - To create an image is to give form for something to be.
 This totally makes sense in String Theory which gives form to energy, and puts the translation of this same word into “cut down” or “cut out” into context.
 God sculpted a statue.

 - To make a likeness is to give function for something to do.
-Think of Frankenstein’s monster.
+Think of Frankenstein’s creaturenot a .
 This may seem irreverent, but it is a significant comparison.

 God gave functions to all his creatures, things to do like give light, be productive, multiply, etc. but only to mankind did he give the function of having dominion.
-In order to do this, mankind has to take action, take initiative.
-Mankind is not a robot with intelligence and predetermined responses.
+In order to do this, mankind has to do more than take action, we have to take initiative.
+Mankind is not a military grunt or robot with preprogrammed responses to circumstances.

-With this background, we can understand that Adam’s ultimate likeness to God in love came into existence when Adam made the choice to act out of consideration for his wife’s welfare instead of his own.
+With this background, we can understand that Adam’s ultimate likeness to God in love came into existence when Adam took the initiative to act out of consideration for his wife’s welfare instead of his own.

 In this light, God was not stupid or cruel when he placed the fateful tree in the garden of Eden.
 He was giving his son the opportunity to become like him, by choosing to exercise his freedom of choice by copying his behavior.
 Lucifer had the same opportunity to increase his likeness to God.
 He only had to gracefully agree to put humanity’s welfare above his own.
 But he didn’t.

 God’s choice of humble humanity was vindicated by Adam’s decision to eat the fruit and die.